jaimejim/lecture/src/coapdiscovery.md

 ## Discovering CoAP Endpoints

-We have explained how to discover the resources on a coap endpoint but we have not mentioned how endpoints can be found to begin with.
+We have explained how to discover the resources on a CoAP endpoint but we have not mentioned how endpoints can be found to begin with.

 Networks are and will continue to be heterogeneous, some scenarios foresee the use of multicast, while others have a master/slave approach.
 Some scenarios will have NATs and firewalls while other - more ideal - will simply have globally addressable IPv6 addresses.
 Some devices will be asleep while others will be permanently connected.